msteffan/fundamentals/05_chapter/05_lesson.md

   }
 ```

-Now that we've broken it into a much smaller problem, our `allThreeX` function is fairly easy to write!
+Now that we've broken it into one much smaller problem, our `allThreeX` function is fairly easy to write!

 ```javascript
   function allThreeX(cell_one, cell_two, cell_three) {
     return (cell_one === 'x') && (cell_two === 'x') && (cell_three === 'x');